scrollback/redindex/README.md

 This is similar to CouchDB Views.
 Each index is defined by a function.
 When a message object is added to Redis, the index function is called with the inserted object.
 The function may calculate and emit index values.

 Two kinds of index values can be emitted: strings (for performing equality comparisons) and numbers (for range comparisons and sorting).
-Each call to `emit()` may pass one or both these values - to emit a number without emitting a string, pass `null` as the string value.
+Each call to `emit()` may pass one or both these values - the string as the first parameter and the number as the second.
+To emit a number without emitting a string, pass `null` as the string value.

 Note: index functions must emit the same set of values when called with identical objects.